Cxbx-Reloaded/Cxbx-Reloaded/README.md

 The project began its life as a fork of Cxbx, with added 64-bit support.
 Work is currently underway to backport some of the improvements made from Dxbx.

-Cxbx-Reloaded is early in development and still pretty unstable, so don't expect it to run much at this stage.
+Cxbx-Reloaded is early in development, however it is progressing almost daily: We now boot more titles than ever before, with more and more reaching gameplay.

 ## System Requirements
 ### Minimum